 1. From the Test History screen, you can add a new Test administration or you can add Test Parts to an already existing Test.
 To add a new Test, scroll to the bottom of the screen until you see a blank test row.

-2. Start by selecting a Test from the pull-down.
+2. Select a Test from the pull-down.

 3. Type in the Administration Date or click the calendar icon to select a date.